jeffrey-zang/opus/README.md

+# THIS BRANCH IS AN EXPERIMENTAL WINDOWS VERSION AND HAS NOT BEEN TESTED.
+TREAD CAREFULLY

 # disclaimer ⚠️
 we haven't published any releases yet because the code is currently quite scrappy, just a POC for the hackathon. we are currently working on a rewrite that will come with better build instructions + cleaner code